 The purpose of collecting the personal information in this form is to ensure the supplier is identified in the 'Declaration of conformity'.
-If this Declaration of Conformity is not completed and the requested information is not provided, a compliance to believe count to explicit.
+If this Declaration of Conformity is not completed and the requested information is not provided, a compliance to believe control to applied.

-Further information on the Privacy Act and the ACMA's Privacy Policy is available at these standards or acts information in this form is the information in the vice control and acts in the compliant.
-It also explains how you may opening in about is travel on the way will deal with such a complaint.
+Further information on the Privacy Act and the ACMA's Privacy Policy is available at these standards or acts information in this form of such information.
+It also explains how you may opening in about is treated on the west of the Privacy and how we will deal with such a complaint.